Tribune investors vote on Alden deal; outcome questioned - WTMJ

 Representatives for Soon-Shiong, Alden, Tribune and the special committee of Tribune’s board did not immediately reply to questions about the vote count.

-The Alden bid would be the latest major acquisition of a newspaper company by an investment firm.
-The collapse of print advertising as readers migrated to digital publications has rocked the traditional newspaper business.
+If successful, Alden’s deal would be the latest acquisition of a newspaper company by a financial firm.
+The collapse of print advertising as readers migrate to digital publications has rocked the traditional newspaper business.
 Publishers have shut down more than 2,000 papers over the past 15 years and half of newsroom jobs have disappeared.
 Investment firm owners are often criticized for valuing profits over the mission of local journalism, and Alden is no exception.

 The deal had drawn opposition from many of the company’s journalists at papers in an unusual spate of employee activism.

 They set up rallies, tried to find local buyers and begged for a rescue in their own newspapers.
 They had rooted for a higher bid from hotel mogul Stewart Bainum in the belief that it would be better for local journalism, although the bid never came to fruition.
-They lobbied Soon-Shiong, the owner of the Los Angeles Times, to vote no and stop the deal.
+They lobbied Patrick Soon-Shiong, the owner of the Los Angeles Times and Tribune’s No. 2 shareholder, to vote no and stop the deal.

 Alden became Tribune’s largest shareholder in 2019.
 The union representing Tribune’s journalists says the hedge fund’s cost cuts have already led to shrinking newsrooms and closed offices.